mindolph/Mindolph/README.md

 ### Features
 * Create and manage your own files in separate workspaces with saving in your local storage, which means you have full control of your knowledge compared to cloud solutions.
 * Organize your files as tree in your workspaces.
+* Save opened files  as a named `Collection` to manage related files even from different workspaces.
 * Multiple tabs for opening files instead of a single file window, making it easy to switch back and forth between files.
 * Supports Mind Map(`*.mmd`), Markdown(`*.md`), PlantUML(`*.puml`), CSV sheet(`*.csv`) and plain text(`*.txt`) file formats, more formats will be supported in the future.
+* Outline view for active opend file.
 * Quickly navigate to file and search text in files under specific folder.
 * Mind Map:
 	* Edit mind map easily and quickly with key shortcuts.